Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Constraints from clusters: CDM

 We also relax the assumption of standard evolution of the scalings with redshift by allowing $\beta$ to vary with a Gaussian prior taken from \citet{planck2011-5.2a}, $\beta = 0.66 \pm 0.5$.
 Once again, the contours move along the $\sigma_8$--$\Omega_\mathrm{m}$ degeneracy direction (shown in blue in Fig.~\ref{fig:diffmassfunc}).

 As shown in Appendix~\ref{app:scaling}, the estimation of the mass bias is not trivial and there is a large scatter amongst simulations.
-We thus now allow the mass bias $(1-b)$ to vary in the range $[0.7,1.0]$ to reflect the uncertainty in the possible bias between the X-ray mass and the true mass for our given sample.
-Figure~\ref{fig:diffmassfunc} shows the corresponding constraints from \Planck\ SZ clusters + BAO+BBN in purple.
-While $\Omega_\mathrm{m}$ is not affected much by relaxing the bias, $\sigma_8$ is now less constrained, due to the degeneracy with $(1-b)$.
+The red and purple contours compare the different constraints when fixing the mass bias to 0.8 and when allowing it to vary uniformly in the range $[0.7,1.0]$ respectively.
+Modelling of the cluster observable--mass relation is clearly the limiting factor in our analysis.